Ivan Over Time

 2. RESTful APIs with minimal code and high performance.

-3. Database Storage for historical data (for returns, refunds and the like).
+3. Database storage for historical data (for returns, refunds, and the like).

-If you use a service like Exchange Rate API you can get the daily exchange rate, but you could get rate limited quickly.
+If you use a service like Exchange Rate API you can get the daily exchange rate, but you could get rate-limited quickly.

 Solution

-If you got hardware
+If you have hardware

 Creating a web scraper and using it with crawlab as storage in MongoDB is a great solution.